knz/shakespeare/docs/manual.md

 Behavior:

+- When `shakespeare` completes a play, it generates a [Gnuplot](http://www.gnuplot.info/) script that generates output plots.
+The user is responsible for executing the `gnuplot` command, for example `cd data ; gnuplot runme.gp`.

-- Each unique observer name defines a separate plot in the output.
+- Each unique observer name defines a separate plot box in the output.

 - Each plot's x-axis is time.